List of Primetime Emmy Awards received by Netflix: Limited Series/Movie

 In 2018, Godless produced by Netflix scored a nomination for Outstanding Limited Series.
 The following year, When They See Us, also produced by Netflix, received 11 nominations; the series is produced by Robert De Niro, Ava DuVernay, Jonathan King, Jane Rosenthal, Jeff Skoll, Berry Welsh, and Oprah Winfrey.
+In 2021, The Queen's Gambit won eleven Primetime Emmy Awards, including Outstanding Limited or Anthology Series, becoming the first show on Netflix to win this category.
+In 2023, Beef received eight wins, including Outstanding Limited or Anthology Series and acting wins for Yeun and Wong.
+In 2024, Ripley and Baby Reindeer were nominated.